JiaxiongQ/SlimConv/README.md

 # SlimConv
 This repository contains the code (in PyTorch) for "[SlimConv: Reducing Channel Redundancy in Convolutional Neural Networks by Weights Flipping](https://arxiv.org/pdf/2003.07469.pdf)" paper (ArXiv)

+## Pretrained models

 ## Note
-The pretrained models on ImageNet will be released soon, you can use our module on your own tasks to reduce parameters, FLOPs and improve the performance.
+You can use our module on your own tasks to reduce parameters, FLOPs and improve the performance.

 Just replace 3x3_conv with slim_conv_3x3 and change the input channel number of the next conv layer.